In short, is there a relationship between one variable and another?

 Now, that we've got a grasp on an RQ, what is exactly is an H?
 They are related, right?

-Hypothesis is a tentative statement about the relationship between two or more variables (the dependent and independent variables).
+Hypothesis is a tentative statement about the relationship between two or more variable (the dependent and independent variables).

 Null hypothesis is a statement that says there is no relationship between the research variables.